edoroth/orchard/README.md

 Go into '/root/total_costs' and run ```./plot_all.sh``` - this will populate all PDF files inside of the figures/ folder, which should be identical to those produced in the paper.

+The explanations for these figures are listed in the 'data_explanations' file in this folder, giving parameters/measurements and the formulas used to calculate total costs.